a1Barrett/TicTacToe/README.md

 Introduction:

-  Project was orginally created using a command line interface.
-In this assignment, we will use a Graphical User Interface (GUI) and the Model-View-Controller architectural pattern to move our Tic-Tac-Toe game from a command line interface to a Graphical User Interface.
+  I will use a Graphical User Interface (GUI) and the Model-View-Controller architectural pattern to create a Tic-Tac-Toe game.

 Files: